jjthrash/room-of-sound/glossary.md

 or remote, which means stored by GitHub.
 See https://help.github.com/articles/create-a-repo/;
 Also see Clone, GitHub, and Pull Request.

+Room of Sound: Our project for the Maker Faire.
+Essentially, the Room of Sound will be a modular device for making music.
+It will feature a Distributor, many different types of input, and many different types of output.
+All of these components will be linked using the MIDI standard.
+See https://github.com/jjthrash/room-of-sound/blob/master/room-of-sound.md.
+Also see MIDI and Distributor.

 RPi: See Raspberry Pi.

 RTP-MIDI: If expanded, the acronym becomes Real Time-Packet Musical Instrument Digital Interface.
 A standard for transmitting MIDI Events over Wifi.
 See https://en.wikipedia.org/wiki/RTP-MIDI.
 Also see RTP, MIDI, and MIDI Event.

 USB: Stands for Universal Serial Bus.
 The cable standard used by most modern devices; MIDI events can be transferred using this standard.
 See https://en.wikipedia.org/wiki/USB.
-Also see RTP-MIDI, MIDI cable.
+Also see RTP-MIDI, MIDI Cable, and RTP-MIDI.